Agricultural Literacy Curriculum Matrix

 career: an occupation undertaken for a significant period of a person's life and with opportunities for progress; generally a profession requiring special training

-- Almost half of the opportunities will be in management and business.1
+- 42% of the opportunities will be in management and business.1

-- Another 27% will be in science, technology, engineering, and mathematics (STEM).1
+- Another 31% will be in science and engineering.1

-- Jobs in sustainable food and biomaterials production will make up 15%, while 12% of the openings will be in education, communication, and governmental services.1
+- Jobs in food and biomaterials production will make up 13%, while 14% of the openings will be in education, communication, and governmental services.1

 Background Agricultural Connections